A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations: Finding Occultations

 The injected, detrended light-curves go through the same detection pipeline, with the exception that they directly go to the full template bank.\footnote{ The smaller template bank is less restrictive than the full sized bank, for occultation events, and is used in the analysis only to save run time.
 For simulated events, the correct star is known \emph{a priori} so there is no need to pre-filter many light-curves using the smaller bank.
 We assume any event that passes the higher threshold of the full template bank would have also passed the low threshold of the small bank.
 This was tested on simulated (white) noise and shown to be true for $>99$\% of events. } Any candidate events that pass the threshold are saved along with the real events.
 They are flagged as simulations, but this flag is not exposed to the human scanner until the analysis is done (see \S\ref{sec: human vetting}).

 The simulated events have randomly chosen input parameters.
 The four key parameters are stellar size, $R_\star$, occulter radius, $r$, impact parameter, $b$, and transverse velocity, $v$.
 We choose $R_\star$ based on the actual star radius, which we fit using the Gaia effective temperature and magnitude, that is extrapolated to a bolometric magnitude using the Gaia color (using the Gaia DR2; \citealt{GAIA_data_release_two_2018}).
 If the star where we inject the simulation does not have a solved radius (because it did not have a Gaia fit or if there was a problem calculating its bolometric magnitude) then we estimate its size based on its $S/N$, ignoring its color, by using a 2nd order fit of stellar size to $S/N$ which is calculated at the beginning of each run based on the stars that do have Gaia fits.
+The velocity and impact parameter are chosen from uniform distributions of $0\leq b \leq 2$\,FSU and $5 \leq v \leq 30$\,FSU\,s$^{-1}$.
 The occulter radius is chosen from a power-law with an index of $q=3.5$.
-The velocity and impact parameter are chosen from uniform distributions of $0\leq b \leq 2$\,FSU and $5 \leq v \leq 30$\,FSU\,s$^{-1}$.
+A steep power-law index is chosen to allow more small occulters to trigger the detection algorithm, otherwise the detection numbers in the low-radius range would be too small.
+The value is similar to that of \cite{abundance_kuiper_objects_Schlichting_Ofek_2012}, but the exact choice is not so crucial, as the results of the efficiency calculations are usually calculated in separate radius bins.

 Because the majority of simulated events have a small radius, only a small fraction (on the order of 10\%) of the simulated events ever pass the detection threshold.
 Thus we are left with a few simulated candidate events for every 100 batches (10,000 frames).
 A typical run with 1000--2000 batches would contain about 10--20 simulated candidates, and a handful of false positives due to tracking errors and other artefacts.